Frequently Asked Questions About AI

 How is the NRC enabling improved tools such as the Agencywide Documents Access and Management System (ADAMS) to enable development of AI solutions?

 AI played a role in transforming our internal database known as ADAMS.
 The NRC used AI-powered cognitive search technology to create an enhanced ADAMS search engine referred to as ADAMS Content Search which significantly streamlined search processes for the staff and provided a more modern search interface similar to commonly available public web search capabilities.
 This project offered valuable insights into practical uses of available AI tools.
-The NRC plans to launch a public version of this tool, known as ADAMS Public Search, in late 2024.
+The NRC launched a public version of this tool, known as ADAMS Public Search, in January 2025.

 To top of page